KavrakiLab/vamp/scripts/README.md

 Visualization is enabled by `--visualize`, which shows the plan with the PyBullet visualizer.

 ## `attachments.py`
-Demonstrates planning with end-effector attachments using the same problem as used in `sphere_cage_example.py`.
+Demonstrates planning with end-effector attachments using the same problem as in `sphere_cage_example.py`.
 A single sphere is attached to the end-effector of the Franka and carried through the cage.

 This script has the following arguments that effect the placement of the attached sphere.